jmalara/ct-ec2/README.md

-# Serverless example for CT
+# EC2 Cluster example for CT
 This code deploys an sample ec2 server stack based on your requirements.
 Tagging could be better and multi-region support in the CF isn't there, but you get the idea.

 # Requirements